 When you hire the Walleye King as a guide for your fishing trip, he will give you all the tips you need to catch some great fish.
 Unlike most guides that take you out and just drop you off, Brian is out there fishing with you.
 So, if the fish for some reason is not where we are, we’ll pick up and go find them!
 We take a more Pro-Active approach to fishing.
 Our idea about having a good time is not only the experience but actually catching the fish.
 So we are more of an “extreme” guide that will keep moving until we find and catch them!

-For our guided fishing tours on the Platte River, you can either have one or two people max.
-The fishing trips usually last about 7 hours and the guide will provide a boat to get to the desired fishing destination.
+For our guided fishing tours on the Platte River, you can either have one, two or three people max.
+The fishing trips usually last about 5-6 hours and the guide will provide a boat to get to the desired fishing destination.
 Dress appropriately for fishing, keep in mind during the summer months to bring some sunblock.
 Weekend trips can book fast, so call right away at 231-557-2755 if you have a preferred date in mind to reserve your date of choice.
 Coho salmon really run from mid to late August through the end of September.
 Check out our Pricing, we know we will make it worth your while!

 The Platte River